facebook/docusaurus/website/docs/guides/docs/sidebar.md

 ##### Generated index page {#generated-index-page}

 You can auto-generate an index page that displays all the direct children of this category.
-The `slug` allows you to customize the generated page's route, which defaults to `/category/{{category name}}`.
+The `slug` allows you to customize the generated page's route, which defaults to `/category/[categoryName]`.

 ```js title="sidebars.js"
 module.exports = {